jeffque/graalvm-regression/README.md

 }
 ```

-With this fucntion, let's run this sample?
+With this function, let's run this sample?

 ```js
 function as_js_array(arr) {